 How to Apply

-Applying for SAE programs is a straightforward process involving only a few simple steps.
+Applying for programs at SAE Institute is a straightforward process involving only a few simple steps.
 An admissions representative will guide you through the process and identify the best course options for you.
-We have multiple start dates throughout the year and flexible study options to suit your schedule.
+We have multiple start dates throughout the year to suit your schedule.

 Admission to SAE Institute of Technology is open to any individual who is seriously interested in creative media industries and meets all necessary entrance requirements.
 No previous experience is required.